isacvale/celo/README.md

 # Celo
 This is a loader script for [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that were written down in HTML, as they should be!
-The _**C**ustom **E**lement **LO**ader_, aka Celo, listens for changes in DOM and when it detects a custom element being added, it fetches its markup and inserts it in the document.
+The _**C**ustom **E**lement **LO**ader_, or Celo, listens for changes in DOM and when it detects a custom element being added, it fetches its markup and inserts it in the document.

 ## How do I use it?
 Celo will autoload web components for you if your follow the rules:
-+ [Import celo](#settingup), either as an ES6 module or a simple script.
++ [Import celo](#settingup) either as an [ES6 module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) or a simple script.
-+ Place your components should be in the root folder "/components" (or change the default location in the [configuration](#configuration)).
++ Your components should be in the folder "/components" (or any single folder [set in the configuration](#configuration)).
-+ Each component's name must be lowercase and match the tag intended.
++ Your components' names must be lowercase and match the tags intended.
 So the "\<my-example>" component will be loaded from the file "my-example.html".

 ## And how does it work?
 Celo uses a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to listen for any element inserted in the DOM that carries a hyphen (ie. a custom element).
-Upon detection, if it hasn't done it already, it fetches the markup and add its code to a hidden \<div> with an id of "\_celo".
+Upon detection, if it hasn't done so already, it fetches the markup and add its code to a hidden \<div> with an id of "\_celo" (also [configurable](#configuration)).
-Any custom element already parsed when Celo is called in is then reinserted  into the DOM to be reparsed.
+Any custom element already parsed when Celo is called in is reinserted into the DOM so they can be reparsed.

 ## Requirements
 Celo has no dependencies, but the non-minified version assumes ES6.

 ## <a name="settingup"></a>Setting up
-Celo comes in two flavours: the preferred one is an EcmaScript 6 Module, but you can also just import it as a simple script.
+Celo comes in two flavours: the preferred one is as an EcmaScript 6 Module, but you can also just import it as a simple script.
 Either way, Celo is an [iife](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).
-It will execute automatically, won't pollute your global namespace and it returns the Mutation Observer, but you most likely won't need to keep a reference to it.
+It will execute automatically, won't pollute your global namespace and it does returns the Mutation Observer, but you most likely don't need to keep a reference to it.
 ### ES6 Module (4.7kB)
 ```
 <script type="module">